noanflaherty/self-replicating-repo/README.md

     * ` $ npm run build` instead of `$ npm run dev`.

 ## Future Enhancements
 As with any project, there are areas worthy of improvement with this app.
-Here are a few that I would tackle first.
+Here are a few that I would tackle first:

 1. Implement Immutable.js.
 Redux benefits from having an immutable state.
 Implementing immutable reduces frontend bug surface area down the line.
 2. Better containerization of React components.
 This app's containers, components, and their styles were implemented in an MVP fashion, but with better organization, they would lend themselves better to component reuse down the line.